vapoursynth/vapoursynth/doc/avsloadplugin.rst

    Load an Avisynth plugin.
 If successful the loaded plugin's functions will end up in the avs namespace.

    The compatibility module can work with a large number of Avisynth's plugins.
-The wrapping is however not complete so these things will cause problems:
+However, the wrapping is not complete, so the following things will cause problems:
-      * The plugin tries to call env->invoke(), these calls are ignored when it is safe to do so but otherwise it will most likely trigger a fatal error
+      * The plugin tries to call env->invoke().
+        These calls are ignored when it is safe to do so, but otherwise they will most likely trigger a fatal error.
-      * Plugins trying to read global variables, there are no global variables
+      * Plugins trying to read global variables.
+        There are no global variables.
-      * Plugins that use packed RGB24 input/output,
+      * Plugins that use packed RGB24 input/output.
-        nobody used it anyway
+        Nobody used it anyway.
-      * May deadlock when the Avisynth compatibility module does not have a prefetch list, can be worked around by increasing the number of threads used if it deadlocks
+      * May deadlock when the Avisynth compatibility module does not have a prefetch list.
+        Can be worked around by increasing the number of threads used if it deadlocks.

    Returns an error if there are function name collisions.